TOP-Former: A Multi-Agent Transformer Approach for the Team Orienteering Problem: Related works

 \section{Related works}

-The TOP is a very complex CO problem since it is NP-Hard.
-For this purpose, linear programming methods based on cutting-planes are traditionally employed to solve this problem.
-Cutting-planes methods apply linear inequalities (cuts) to refine the feasible set of solutions for the TOP.
-Some works that have employed cutting-planes for the TOP are \cite{Bianchessi2018,Kobeaga2024}, which use the Branch-and-Cut method; and \cite{Sundar2022,Zamorano2017}, which utilize the Branch-and-Prize algorithm.
-On the other hand, there are linear programming-based solvers for general optimization problems that could be used with some assumptions for the TOP problem, although they are more focused on the single-agent case.
-Examples are: OR-Tools \cite{Ortools2022}, a Google's open-source software especially dedicated to solving vehicle routing problems; Gurobi \cite{Gurobi2022}, a commercial solver that can obtain very accurate results but is intractable for large TOP instances; and CPLEX \cite{Cplex2022}, another commercial solver similar to Gurobi that belongs to IBM.
+The TOP poses a significant complexity due to its NP-Hard nature.
+Traditionally, linear programming methods employing cutting-planes have been utilized to tackle this problem.
+Cutting-plane algorithms involve the application of linear inequalities (cuts) to refine the feasible set of solutions for the TOP.
+Notable works employing cutting-planes for the TOP include \cite{Bianchessi2018,Kobeaga2024}, which utilize the Branch-and-Cut method, as well as \cite{Sundar2022,Zamorano2017}, which employ the Branch-and-Prize algorithm.
+In addition to cutting-plane methods, there exist linear programming-based solvers tailored for general optimization problems that can be adapted, with certain assumptions, for the TOP.
+However, these solvers often focus more on the single-agent case.
+Examples include OR-Tools \cite{Ortools2024}, an open-source software developed by Google specifically dedicated to solving vehicle routing problems; Gurobi \cite{Gurobi2024}, a commercial solver capable of yielding highly accurate results but may face intractability issues with large TOP instances; and CPLEX \cite{Cplex2022}, another commercial solver similar to Gurobi that belongs to IBM.